lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 Public domain archives, such as the [Internet Archive](https://archive.org), are good sources for test videos.

 **Recommendations**:
-1. Place all of the videos in a single folder for easy access.
+1. Place all of the videos in a single directory for easy access.
-2. Name the video files in a command-line friendly way because all of the frames of a video will be extracted and saved to a folder named after the video filename.
+2. Name the video files in a command-line friendly way because all of the frames of a video will be extracted and saved to a directory named after the video filename.
     - For example: Use the filename `sample_newsclip_20201103.mp3` rather than `Sample Newsclip 20201103.mp3` because a directory named `sample_newsclip_2020_11_03` is cleaner and doesn't require spaces to be escaped when trying to access it from the command-line.
     - For more details on file naming practices, see [here](https://library.stanford.edu/research/data-management-services/data-best-practices/best-practices-file-naming).